 How much does a licence cost?

-- Under the Licensing Act 2003, all holders of a personal licence must have an accredited qualification.
+- You must hold a qualification known as the Award for Personal Licence Holders (APLH) from an accredited organisation.
 This can be obtained through a number of accredited organisations, a list of which can be found on the following link Accredited qualification providers

-- You will be required to provide a basic criminal record disclosure to support your application.
-The basic disclosure certificate can be no more than 1 month old when provided to the Council as part of a valid application.
+- You will need a basic criminal record disclosure which must be no more than one month old when provided to the Council as part of a valid application.
 You can apply for your certificate via the following link: Basic Disclosure Application